BobbyLeonard/Python-Real-Time-Monitor/README.md

 **Remember:**
->Create a new folder called WWW and set imagepath to save here. change the imagepath variable to suit your system.
+>Create a new folder called WWW and set imagepath to save here.

+Change the imagepath variable to suit your system.
 For non-Windows OS change os.system(cmd) psutil did not work for me on RPi3.